-Blood tests are performed in children for a number of reasons including to test for:
+Blood tests are performed on children for a number of reasons, including to test for:

-Our nurses are experts in putting children at ease and most tests take just a few minutes to complete.
+Our experienced paediatric nurses are experts in putting patients of all ages at ease and most tests take just a few minutes to complete.
 Our nurses will explain what they are doing during the process and you shouldn’t hesitate to ask any questions you may have.
-The nurses will help distract your child away from the procedure and help take away any feelings of discomfort, anxiety or fear they may have.
+When taking blood samples from a younger patient, the nurses will distract the child away from the procedure and help take away any feelings of discomfort, anxiety or fear they may have.

-Before the blood test, the nurse will apply a numbing spray or use some local anaesthetic cream (“magic cream”) on the back of both hands and sometimes on the inside of the elbows.
-The numbing spray works very quickly so the blood test can be taken straight after the spray is applied.
+For children’s blood tests, the nurse will also apply a numbing spray or use some local anaesthetic cream (“magic cream”) on the back of both hands and sometimes on the inside of the elbows prior to the blood test.
+The numbing spray works very quickly so the blood sample can be taken straight after the spray is applied.
 The cream takes a little longer to work and so is covered with a small transparent plaster until the area is numb.

-When it’s time to take the blood, the nurse will squeeze your child’s arm or wrist or place a tourniquet – this makes the vein fill up with blood and makes it easier for the blood sample to be taken.
+When it’s time to take the blood, the nurse will squeeze the arm or wrist or place a tourniquet – this makes the vein fill up with blood and makes it easier for the blood sample to be taken.

 A needle is then inserted into the vein – the needle is then connected to a syringe and the blood taken out.
 Once the blood test is completed, the needle is taken out and the wound is pressed with some cotton wool to prevent any further bleeding or bruising.
 A sticky plaster is then put on which can be removed at home.